alxgmpr/PyNode/README.md

 # PyNode
-**Version 0.1**
+**Version 0.2**

-A Python 2.7 script (although easily migratable to 3.6) to generate mass HTTP/S proxies quickly.
+A Python 2.7 script to generate mass HTTP/S proxies quickly.

 Every time the script is run, it generates 50 web proxies in the format of your specification (password auth or IP auth).